lagdo/dbadmin-app/README.md

 It currently supports 3 database servers: PostgreSQL, MySQL (and MariaDB), and SQLite.

 Unlike other database management tools, Jaxon DbAdmin uses the Laravel authentication system instead of the database servers credentials to authenticate the application users.

+The database access code (and thus the provided features) originates from [Adminer](https://github.com/vrana/adminer).

+## Features and current status

+This application and the related packages are still being actively developed, and the provided features are still basic and need improvements.

+The following features are currently available:
+- Browse servers and databases.
+- Show tables and views details.
+- Query a table.
+- Execute queries in the query editor.

+The following features are either disabled or not yet available:
+- Query a view.
+- Save queries in user account.
+- Save and show the query history.
+- Navigate through related tables.
+- Create, alter or drop a database, table or view.
+- Insert, modify or delete data in a table.
+- Import or export data.

 ## Installation